drexelbiomed/pre-req_check/README.md

 ## Known Issues

 * Courses with no pre-requisites return an empty value.
 Should present text indicating no pre-requisites.
-* Some courses begin result with "And".
+* Some courses begin result with "And" or "Or".
 Known courses: BMES 325, BMES 451.
 * Output should contain minimum grade.
 * Input field should accept upper and lower case entries.